EKOzkan/OrientationAnalyzer/README.md

    - `hashtags.csv`: Contains the list of hashtags, their types, and weights.
    - `tweets.txt`: Contains the tweets to be analyzed.

-3. Update the `hashtags.csv` file with the desired hashtags, types (type_1, type_2), and weights.
-The weights are optional and default to 1 if not provided.
+3. Update the `hashtags.csv` file with the desired hashtags, types (type_1, type_2 etc.), and weights.

 4. Run the script using the command: `python hashtag_sentiment_analysis.py`.